This post may contain affiliate links. Please read our disclosure policy.

 a cheesecake square topped with blueberries and fresh mint next to three other cheesecake bars.

-Looking for more single serving cheesecake recipes?
-Try our creamy No-Bake Cheesecake, zesty Lemon Cheesecake Mousse, and spiced Pumpkin Cheesecake recipes.
+Want more single serving cheesecake recipes?
+Try our creamy No-Bake Cheesecake, zesty Lemon Cheesecake Mousse, or spiced Pumpkin Cheesecake for a delicious twist on a classic!

 Why You’ll Love This Recipe

-• Simple Ingredients: You only need a handful of basic ingredients that you may already have in your kitchen.
+• Simple Ingredients: Made with a few basic ingredients you likely already have.

-• Rich and Creamy: The filling is smooth and luscious, paired with a buttery graham cracker crust for a delicious treat.
+• Rich and Creamy: Smooth, luscious cheesecake filling with a buttery graham cracker crust.

 a part of a cheesecake bar on a fork.